zeondev/pluto/docs/libs-and-components.md

 [VirtualFS](virtualFS.md)
 [WindowSystem](README.md#example-app-code)

-Below is some vague documentation that should be easy enough to understand.
+Below is some simple documentation that should be easy enough to understand.
 Images are provided to understand what the library creates or does.

 ---